-Management - It is often most effective to report our concerns to our immediate supervisor.
+- Management It is often most effective to report our concerns to our immediate supervisor.
 Supervisors are directly responsible for providing their employees with the resources necessary to resolve problems or concerns.
-If an issue is not handled to our satisfaction or we are not comfortable discussing it with our immediate supervisor, we can take the matter to the next level(s) of management.

-HR Business Partner - Another effective channel for problem-solving is Human Resources, whose primary role is to provide guidance to the employee.
+If an issue is not handled to our satisfaction or we are not comfortable discussing it with our immediate supervisor, we can take the matter to the next level(s) of management. - HR Business Partner Another effective channel for problem-solving is Human Resources, whose primary role is to provide guidance to the employee. - Business Ethics Resource Center (BERC)-The Business Ethics Resource Center is available if you need assistance with a business conduct issue or concern or an unresolved safety concern.